sqitchers/sqitch.org/content/site.md

 repositories:

 *   Most of the "base" site content is hosted in the [sqitchers/sqitch.org] repository on GitHub.
-That includes all pages except the manpages, along with the general design of the site.
+That includes all pages except [the manual], along with the general design of the site.
 Bug reports and suggestions may be made in that repository.
-This content is available under the [Creative Commons Attribution 4.0 International License].
+This content is available under the [Creative Commons Attribution 4.0 International License][cc-by].
 *   Bugs in the Sqitch software itself should similarly go to the [Sqitch community].